Who is required to report to the Secretary of State?

 “Contribution” includes any advance, conveyance, forgiveness of indebtedness, deposit, distribution, loan. payment, gift, pledge, subscription or transfer of money or anything of value, and any contract, agreement, promise or other obligation, whether or not legally enforceable, to make a contribution, in support of or in opposition to any candidate, political committee or measure.”
 (Section 67-6602(c), I.C.)

 Does a contribution include money or items supplied by the Candidate?

 Yes, any personal funds or property of a Candidate expended or transferred to cover expenses incurred in support of the Candidate are considered a contribution to the Candidate’s campaign.
-They must be reported as contributions from the Candidate.
+They must be reported as contributions from the Candidate or loans from the Candidate.
 However, the payment of the filing fee is excluded unless paid for from campaign funds.

 May a Candidate or Political Treasurer accept corporate and union contributions?